2003 Vanderbilt Commodores football team

 The 2003 Vanderbilt Commodores football team represented Vanderbilt University as a member of the Eastern Division of the Southeastern Conference (SEC) during the 2003 NCAA Division I-A football season.
-Led by second-year head coach Bobby Johnson, Commodores compiled an overall record of 2–10 with a mark of 1–7 in conference play, tying for fifth place at the bottom the SEC's Eastern Division standings.
+Led by second-year head coach Bobby Johnson, the Commodores compiled an overall record of 2–10 with a mark of 1–7 in conference play, tying for fifth place at the bottom the SEC's Eastern Division standings.
 The team played home games at Vanderbilt Stadium in Nashville, Tennessee.

-The 2003 season was Vanderbilt 21st consecutive losing campaign, nut the Commodores ended 230game consecutive losing streak to SEC teams with a win over Kentucky in the second to last game of the year.
+The 2003 season was Vanderbilt's 21st consecutive losing campaign, but the Commodores ended their 23-game consecutive losing streak to SEC teams with a win over Kentucky in the second to last game of the year.